Connection Map¶

 Show multi-server connections¶

-Toggle visibility of multi-server connections (connections involving more than two servers in a mesh topology).
+Toggle visibility of multi-server connections (connections that involve more than two servers in a mesh topology).
 Enabled by default.

 Show connection layers¶

-When enabled (default), displays individual connection legs as separate edges.
-This shows how a multi-leg connection routes through intermediate points.
-When disabled, connections are shown as simple source-to-destination edges.
+When enabled (default), each leg of a multi-leg connection is rendered as its own edge so you can see how it routes through intermediate points.
+When disabled, connections are rendered as simple source-to-destination edges.

 Role-based placement¶